PrettyFloralBonnet/javascript-notes/DataTypes/arrays.md

 ### `reduce`/`reduceRight`

-The method `arr.reduce()` is used to calculate a single value based on the contents of the array.
+The method `arr.reduce(fn [, initial])` is used to calculate a single value based on the contents of the array.

 ```js
 let arr = [1, 2, 3, 4, 5];